aishabaitemirovaothman/phase1_project_group6/README.md

 ## Business Problem & Key Questions

-Microsoft wants to create a new movie studio but requires data-driven recommendations in order to decide what types of films to produce.
+Microsoft wants to break into the film industry but requires data-driven recommendations to ensure a profitable venture.
+Film production, especially with start-up costs, is expensive.
+The objective is to maximize returns while minimizing risk.
+Heavy competition abounds in the film industry with the likes of behemoths such as Buena Vista and Universal Pictures.
+How can Microsoft secure success?

 * *Which films in the past decade have made the most profit?*
 * *What are the genres of these films?*